Lewis Hamilton 'humbled' by F1 wins record and explains why GP build-ups still 'terrifying'

 - How Hamilton broke Schumacher's 'untouchable' wins record

-In an absorbing and revealing post-race interview with Sky Sports F1 - which can be viewed in full in the video above - Hamilton said he was grateful for the historic success.
+In an absorbing post-race interview with Sky Sports F1 - which can be viewed in full in the video at the top of the page - Hamilton said he was grateful for the historic success.

 "I feel fantastic.
 Very humbled," said Hamilton, who had tied Michael Schumacher's long-standing mark of 91 wins at the previous race in Germany.